 No. An antibody test constitutes a medical examination under the ADA.
 In light of the CDC's interim guidelines stating that antibody test results "should not be used to make decisions about returning persons to the workplace," an antibody test at this time does not meet the ADA's "job related and consistent with business necessity" standard for medical examinations or inquiries for current employees.
-Therefore, requiring antibody testing before allowing employees to reenter the workplace is not allowed under the ADA.

-Please note that an antibody test is different from a test to determine if someone has an active case of COVID-19 (that is, a viral test).
+Therefore, requiring antibody test is different from a test to determine if someone has an active case of COVID-19 (that is, a viral test).
 The EEOC has already stated that COVID-19 viral tests are permissible under the ADA.
 The EEOC will continue to closely monitor CDC's recommendations and could update this discussion in response to changes.

 A.8.
-ADDED SEPT.
-8, 2020: May employers ask all employees physically entering the workplace if they have been diagnosed with or tested for COVID-19?
+(Added Sept.
+8, 2020): May employers ask all employees physically entering the workplace if they have been diagnosed with or tested for COVID-19?